Introduction

 - Negotiating licensing agreements.

-- Representing clients in disputes related to IP infringement, providing legal counsel and advocacy in court when necessary.
+- Representing clients in disputes related to IP infringement, providing legal advice and advocacy in court when necessary.

 Daily activities may involve: